Ways of Working: Five Ways Consultants Can Make More Impact

 One last thing on communication: in recent years, many surveys have shown that e-mail communication is one of the poorest ways of communication.
 People experience in-box overload.
 Busy people do not have the luxury of reviewing and understanding every e-mail that comes their way.
 It is especially true of an e-mail from someone they don’t know in the organisation, such as an external consultant.

 So, what do you think you could do?
 Imagine you have designed a draft of a new process and want feedback.
 Your draft will likely be on paper, whether in PowerPoint, Word, or Excel.
 How do we get this out to the right audience?
+Consider the value of face-to-face or video communication in this scenario.
+It can help you connect with your audience, engage them in the process, and ensure your message is received and understood.

 We recommend meeting with your target audience and talking them through your proposal.
 Of course, taking the meeting face-to-face is preferable.
 However, using video calls as a medium is more than acceptable.
-First, ask for their feedback during your process “walkthrough” and note down their feedback, issues and concerns.
+First, ask for their feedback during your process “walkthrough” and note their feedback, issues and concerns.
 Then, verbally agree that you will investigate and address their concerns and feedback.
 It is, however, acceptable to follow up on the meeting outcomes in writing by e-mailing the participants.
-You can then go ahead and arrange a new meeting after addressing the actions from the first meeting.
+You can then arrange a new meeting after addressing the actions from the first meeting.
 The same loop then starts again.

 It boils down to that in the world of communication.
 Nothing is more powerful than verbal, face-to-face communication or video calls if face-to-face communication is not practical.